LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-04-MCMC-diagnostics.md

 </div>

-So unfortunately I had to switch to a non-ensembler sampler so we can't use the left plot for much, but the right is extremely informative.
-If the distribution was in fact uniform within two bounds then we would expected the trace to show fluctuations within those bounds, but what we have is the sample values seem to be increasing at every iteration i.e. they haven't started fluctuating about a single set of values (e.g. like the two gaussian centres in the traceplot above) so it hasn't converged.
+So unfortunately, I had to switch to a non-ensembler sampler so we can't use the left plot for much, but the right is extremely informative.
+If the distribution was in fact uniform within two bounds then we would expected the trace to show fluctuations within those bounds, but what we have is the sample values seem to be increasing at every iteration i.e. they haven't started fluctuating about a single set of values (e.g. like the two gaussian centres in the traceplot above) so it hasn't converged[^HMC].
 This would indicate that either we should broaden our proposal distribution and/or run the code for longer (in practice the proposal distribution is handled by the given package though).
 If we do both of these we find the following.

+[^HMC]: With some exceptions such as Hamiltonian Markov Chain Monte Carlo being mostly converged but the walkers are just within a particular area of the energy contours and seemingly continuously changing values and not fluctuating about a given value.
+So from the above rule of thumb it seems like it hasn't converged, when it has actually has.

 <details>
     <summary>Code</summary>